In this article

 Also, they usually have requirements as to who can qualify for free dental services.
 They either have income cutoffs or are exclusive to people with disabilities or the elderly.

-These are less expensive alternatives to dental insurance and are available for individuals and families.
+These are less expensive alternatives to dental insurance and are available for persons and families.
+Other people call them dental discount plans.

 In this article